George Mathews (soldier): Early life and education

 George Mathews was born on August 30, 1739, in Augusta County in the Virginia Colony to Ann (Archer) and John Mathews.
 His parents immigrated to America during the early years of the Scotch-Irish on 1717–1775.
 His father was an early and notable member of the Augusta County community, serving as a militia captain and de facto public officer, as well as being a member of the Augusta Parish vestry.
-The Mathews were among the Anglican minority in the predominantly Presbeterian county.
+The Mathews were among the Anglican minority in the predominantly Presbyterian county.
 The young George Mathews had ten siblings; six brothers and four sisters.
 He was "by far the crudest, most dynamic, energetic, colorful, and capable of the seven boys."
 He may have been educated at the local Augusta Academy, although whatever schooling he obtained, he remained mostly illiterate throughout his life.
 As a boy, George Mathews played and explored in the woods around his father's farm, and quickly gained experience with frontier dangers from local Indian tribes, rebuffing raids from the Indians into the frontier settlement.